 A non-AP STA compensates for carrier frequency offset (CFO) error and symbol clock error with respect to PPDU(s) carrying frame(s) by a target AP STA that is addressed to the STA or broadcast frame when transmitting a UHR ELR PPDU.

-[For the ELR PPDU carrying immediate response frame in response to a preceding soliciting frame, after compensation, the absolute value of residual CFO error with respect to the preceding PPDU carrying soliciting frame shall not exceed TBD at the 10% point of the complementary cumulative distribution function (CCDF) of CFO error in AWGN at a received power of TBD dBm in the primary 20 MHz channel.]

 The residual CFO error measurement on a UHR ELR PPDU shall be made after the U-SIG field.
 The symbol clock error shall be compensated by the same ppm amount as the CFO error.